ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 Hi Ms. Smith, I know that "K Bank" just bought "N Bank", and I just came from a meeting on how you plan to integrate the two companies’ systems, and it is going to take quite a while.
 I would think that many people, and you in particular, can’t wait for a year or more for the integrated data to start reaching out to your customers.

 I know that "K Bank" has been doing churn analytics for some time, but the team at "N Bank" has not.
 "K Bank" has found that customer loss (churn) is directly related to the customer's satisfaction level.
-This is kind of obvious, so it would be interesting to see how these churn prediction models could be used to looks at "N Bank" customers and identify who might be at risk of leaving.
+This is kind of obvious, so it would be interesting to see how these churn prediction models could be used to look at "N Bank" customers and identify who might be at risk of leaving.
 Since "K Bank" just spent a lot of money to acquire "N Bank", you do not want to lose any customers if you can help it.

 IBM can help you combine the data from both banks now, so that you can get access to this combined data within days, without putting any load on your IT staff who is already overloaded with the consolidation.
 We can use IBM's fully managed cloud services to copy data from your current on-premises systems in each bank into a cloud data warehouse and give you a single view of your customers across both banks.